CDCgov/SeqRuler/README.md

   -S, --stdout            write distances to stdout.
 Alternative to writing to a
                             file (-o)
   -t, --edge-threshold=<edgeThresholdString>
-                          edges above the threshold are not reported in output -V, --version           Print version information and exit.
+                          edges above the threshold are not reported in output.
+                            {Default: 1.0}
+  -V, --version           Print version information and exit.
 ```